lenaorobei/architecture/design-documents/graph-ql/coverage/add-to-cart-withlist.md

   }
 ]
 ```
-Supports simple, virtual, downloadable, giftcard, bundle fixed
+Supports simple, virtual, downloadable, giftcard, bundle if bundle does not allow to change items qty.
-Note, bundle fixed acts exactly as simple products with customizable options so that it can be added to cart in the same manner.
+Note, bundle with fixed stock acts exactly as simple products with customizable options so that it can be added to cart in the same manner.
 The main difference between the complex and simple product is a possibility to specify qty for an option.

 ```json